LeapForge/LeapForge.github.io/index.md

 ---
 title: Subject To Change
-layout:
+layout: default
 ---

-# Welcome to Our Game!

-Here is a quick description of our game.

-You can play it [here](game.html).
+# A game by LeapForge

+Subject to Change is a Parkour game

 ![screenshot](screenshot.png)